Program overview

 Graduates of the Bachelor of Arts (Honours) - Computing and the Creative Arts program can pursue a variety of career paths in Canada, including:

-• Multimedia Designer: Develop engaging multimedia content for various platforms, including websites and applications.
+- Multimedia Designer: Create engaging visual content for various media platforms, including websites, advertisements, and social media.

-• New Media Artist: Explore innovative forms of art using digital technologies and interactive media.
+- New Media Artist: Explore innovative forms of art using digital technologies, including interactive installations and virtual reality experiences.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.